US, allies aim to cap Russian oil prices to hinder invasion

 The Kremlin’s main pillar of financial revenue — oil — has kept the Russian economy afloat despite export bans, sanctions and the freezing of central bank assets.
 America’s European allies plan to follow the Biden administration and take steps to stop their use of Russian oil by the end of this year, a move that some economists say could cause the supply of oil worldwide to drop and push prices as high as $200 a barrel.

-That risk has the U.S. and its allies seeking to establish a buyer’s cartel to control the price of Russian oil.
+Washington and its allies want to form a buyers’ cartel to force Russia to accept below-market prices for oil.
 Group of Seven leaders have tentatively agreed to back a cap on the price of Russian oil.
 Simply speaking, participating countries would agree to purchase the oil at lower-than-market price.

+Russia has given no sign whether it might go along with this.
+The Kremlin also has the option of retaliating by taking its oil off the market, which would cause more turmoil.

 High energy costs are already straining economies and threatening fissures among the countries opposing Russian President Vladimir Putin for the invasion of Ukraine in February.
 President Joe Biden has seen his public approval slip to levels that hurt Democrats’ chances in the midterm elections, while leaders in the United Kingdom, Germany and Italy are coping with the economic devastation caused by trying to move away from Russian natural gas and petroleum.